As tie-dye experts, we receive questions from readers all the time. We’re always eager to help newcomers and answer their questions.

 Your tie-dye can sit too long and this can actually sabotage your results.
 We tested multiple shirts and found out that adverse effects begin to appear after about 24 hours of idleness.

-Letting it sit for up to 24 hours is fine, but don’t overdo it.
-72 hours is too much for most situations.
-The consequences of letting your shirt sit too long is letting it dry up.
+Yes, your tie-dye can sit too long.
+24 to 48 hours is fine, but don’t overdo it.
+72 hours is too much.
+The longer you let the dye sit, the more chance it has to dry up.
 This can cause spots of overly saturated colors.

 8. Why use soda ash for tie-dye?